tpayne/docker-examples/samples/oracle/README.md

 ```

 # Licensing
 The Oracle image is based on the Oracle Enterprise Edition developer use only version and should only be used for DEVELOPMENT, non-commercial or production use.
-Please refer to Oracle licensing for specific terms.
+Please refer to Oracle licensing for their specific terms.